 Let the dough come to room temperature.
 Then set it in a bowl, rubbed all over with olive oil, cover with a dark kitchen towel, and leave for 1.5-2 hours.

-Once the dough has doubled in size, take it out of the bowl and put onto a pizza pan or stone sprayed with nonstick spray.
+Once the dough has doubled in size, take it out of the bowl and put onto a pizza pan or baking sheet sprayed with nonstick spray.
 Preheat your oven to 450 degrees.

 Gently start kneading your dough by holding it in the air and using your knuckles, work around the edges.
 Then lay it flat and start work from the middle out.
-Reaching the ends of the pan and creating a crust.
+Reaching the ends of the pan, creating a crust.

 In a small bowl, combine all of the spices and olive oil and brush onto the dough.

 Parbake the dough for 5 minutes.